Web App Firewalls

 You are charged for:

-Additional costs might be charged when using paid managed rule groups from third-party vendors.
+Additional costs may apply for paid managed rule groups from third-party vendors.

-To learn more, refer to AWS WAF pricing
+To learn more, see the AWS WAF pricing page.

 Referenceable parameters